bradgarropy/bradgarropy.com/content/posts/next-over-remix.md

 export const loader = () => {}
 ```

 The next issue I hit was a very weird one.
-Once deployed to [Vercel][vercel], I was no longer to read my local `markdown` files.
+Once deployed to [Vercel][vercel], I was no longer able to read my local `markdown` files.
 After some [deep searching][vercel-files], I found that referencing `process.cwd()` does not work the same in Remix as it does in Next.js when hosted on Vercel.
 The solution was to use `__dirname` to construct paths, so that they can be statically analyzed by the hosting platform.

 ```typescript
 const postsPath = `${__dirname}/../content/posts`